 So, in such a workflow, even a tiny problem could create a substantial amount of mess.
 Moreover, as the number of new releases increases (which is the real case), the whole matter may turn disastrous.
 With an issue that is still unresolved and plenty of features scheduled to be released, things would surely go out of hand.

-This is the traditional Waterfall approach of project management for you.
+This is the traditional Waterfall approach of project management.
 What popularized in the 1970s as a seemingly disciplined and laid-out strategy of problem-solving, turned out to be ineffective in terms of flexibility and communication.

-In modern times, with added issues like security, the world would definitely need something more dynamic and flexible.
+In modern times, with added issues like security, the world would definitely needs something more dynamic and flexible.

 Evolution of Agile